 (1) Market-based mechanisms.
-For new standard offer projects, the Board shall use a market-based mechanism, such as a reverse auction or other procurement tool, to obtain up to the authorized amount of a category of renewable energy, if it first finds that use of the mechanism is consistent with:
+For new standard offer projects, the Commission shall use a market-based mechanism, such as a reverse auction or other procurement tool, to obtain up to the authorized amount of a category of renewable energy, if it first finds that use of the mechanism is consistent with:

 (A) applicable federal law; and

 (B) the goal of timely development at the lowest feasible cost.

 (2) Avoided cost.